 Philip started his career as a fund manager at Warburg Investment Management in 1983 initially as a trainee, then managing the Mercury European Income Fund.
 In 1987, he joined Enskilda Securities as a broker specialising in European small cap companies.
 In 1994 he established and ran the Paris office of The Europe Company Limited, a specialist research-driven European small cap brokerage (purchased by Jefferies & Co in 2000).

-Philip launched The Argonaut Fund in 2003 and in the 16 years since then the fund has achieved an annualized return of just below 13%.
+Philip launched The Argonaut Fund in 2003.
 He is also a non-Executive Director of UK publicly listed investment fund Jupiter European Opportunities Trust, an investment company with assets of over GBP 630m.

 Born in 1960, Philip graduated from Oxford University in 1982 and worked in London for six years before moving to Paris in 1988 and then to Geneva in 2003.
 He is bilingual in English and French.